-Different Arctic regions are considered according to the definitions given in Table 3 and only the continental grids of each region are used in this study.
-The eight climate extreme indices are first determined for each grid cell, then the regional average is computed.
+Different Arctic regions are considered according to the definitions given in Table 2.
 Note that when performing spatial averaging, the latitudinal variation in grid cell area is taken into account by weighting the values by the cosine of the latitude.
-There is no longitudinal variation in grid cell area.